Rob Simmons: Elections

 In 2000, Simmons ran for the United States House of Representatives defeating ten-term Democratic incumbent Sam Gejdenson by only 2,000 votes.

 Despite being in the most Democratic GOP-held seat in the nation and being targeted by the Democratic Congressional Campaign Committee as a possible pickup in 2002, Simmons fought off a challenge from Democrat Joe Courtney, a former state representative from Vernon, winning 54% to 46%.

 In 2004, Simmons defeated his Democratic challenger, Norwich City Councilman Jim Sullivan, by a margin of 54% to 46%.

 In 2005, the NRCC listed Simmons as one of their most vulnerable members and his seat was widely seen as a possible Democratic pickup in 2006.
 Courtney was once again the Democratic nominee in 2006 and the race was considered a toss-up.

-On election night Simmons trailed his Democratic challenger, Joe Courtney, by 167 votes out of over 242,000 votes cast.
+On election night Simmons trailed Courtney by 167 votes out of over 242,000 votes cast.
 This margin was small enough to trigger an automatic recount under Connecticut law.
 During this recount, elections officials discovered several errors in the original vote.
 The recount concluded on November 14 giving Courtney an 83-vote victory over Simmons.

 As Simmons fared far better than other defeated Republican incumbents it was speculated he would try for a political comeback in 2008, which he did not rule out in conceding the 2006 election to Courtney.
-However, on March 4, 2007, on an episode of Face the State, he stated that he would not challenge Joe Courtney in 2008.
-To date, Simmons is the last Republican to garner even 40 percent of the vote in this district.
+However, on March 4, 2007, on an episode of Face the State, he stated that he would not challenge Courtney in 2008.
+Simmons was the last Republican to garner even 40 percent of the vote in this district until 2022.

 Post congressional career

 Business advocate

-On February 26, 2007, Rob Simmons was nominated by Connecticut Governor M. Jodi Rell to become the State's first Business Advocate.
+On February 26, 2007, Simmons was nominated by Connecticut Governor M. Jodi Rell to become the State's first Business Advocate.
 The Office of the Business Advocate was established as part of the Governor's 2006 "Jobs for the 21st Century" Act (PA 06-83), for the purpose of providing centralized assistance to businesses in the state, and to pro-actively provide assistance to businesses of broader economic significance to the State.
 He served until December 2008.